Claussen Brg. Assn. logo - image

 (1901-1915)

-The Claussen Brewing Association was established in March of 1901, by Hans J. Claussen.
+The Claussen Brewing Association was established in Feburary of 1901, by Hans Johanne Claussen.
 As detailed in his biography, the German born, Claussen, came to Seattle in 1888, after working in the Fredericksburg Brewery in San Jose, CA and the National Brewery in San Francisco.
 Once in Seattle he took the position as brewmaster at E. F. Sweeney's Puget Sound Brewery which by now was known as the Sweeney Brewery.
-The following year Claussen became a principal in the firm which
+The following year Claussen became a principal in the firm which reorganized as the Claussen-Sweeney Brewing Company.
+The new firm was capitalized at $80,000 with Edward Sweeney as president, and Hans Claussen as secretary-treasurer.

 In May of 1891 Hans Claussen decided to sell his interest in the brewing company to George F. Gund, in order to pursue other interests.
 This new "interest" may not have had anything to due with having become a newly wed, but the Brewery would have occupied most of his waking hours.